Williamvdb/GOMPsite/README.md

-# gomp.github.io
+# GOMPsite
-Source files for the Grasped Object Manifold Projection paper
+Source files for the Grasped Object Manifold Projection website